Prameela0048/Dating_App/README.md

             })

     # Sort the matches based on compatibility score in descending order

     matches = sorted(matches, key=lambda x: x['compatibility_score'], reverse=True)

     # Return the potential matches

     return jsonify(matches[:10])  # Return top 10 matches

-# Run the Flask application
+#Run the Flask application

 if __name__ == '__main__':
     app.run()
 2.Implement the helper functions to retrieve data from the database:
-# Example data in memory, you can replace this with database queries

-# Get the user's hobbies from the database
+#Get the user's hobbies from the database

 def get_user_hobbies(user_id):
     users_data = {
         1: {